User Guides v3.0

 MIDI Filters Button

-Note the small green indicator on this button shows that there are active MIDI Filters on this object.
+Note the button lights up green indicator to indicate there are active MIDI Filters on this object.

 For example you can add MIDI Filters to an environment MIDI Input port.